-5.4 Move towards a zero carbon village
+Move towards a zero carbon village

 Moving towards zero carbon has implications for both transport use and energy consumption in the village.
-In terms of transport, opportunities should be explored to make it easy to choose active travel as the preference for travel in the village; this includes the use of alternative transport links and routes, improving access to public transport and ensuring that new development protects existing, and contributes towards new, cycle and walking routes.
-Community facilities should facilitate cycle use and, potentially, electric vehicles with parking and/or charging points.
+In terms of transport, opportunities should be explored to make travel efficient and effective; this includes the use of alternative transport links and routes, through improving access to public transport and ensuring that new development protects existing, and contributes towards new, cycle and walking routes.
+Community facilities should facilitate the use of cycles and, potentially, electric vehicles with parking and/or charging points.

-Community facilities and amenities should also be energy efficient; this includes setting requirements for high specification facilities, incorporating renewable energy technologies into the design, and replacing existing street lighting with low-energy alternatives.
-New housing stock should similarly meet high specification standards and encourage energy resilience.
-In addition, local plans should support low-impact development where appropriate to minimise the impact of expansion on the environment and protect biodiversity as a valued and important part of village life that should not be eroded.
-Schemes to inspire local food production and community energy generation should also be encouraged.
+Community facilities and amenities should also aim to be energy efficient; this includes setting requirements for high specification / low impact facilities and replacing existing street lighting with low-energy alternatives.
+New housing stock should similarly meet high specification / low impact standards.